netropy/fpintro/ch2_expressions.md

 ___Notes:___

 * Expressions may contain sub-expressions.
-* [Parentheses or round brackets](https://en.wikipedia.org/wiki/Bracket#Parentheses_.28_.29) are sometimes needed to express grouping and order of operations.
+* [Parentheses or round brackets](https://en.wikipedia.org/wiki/Bracket#Parentheses_.28_.29) are needed to express grouping and order of operations.
-* In turn, precedence rules of operators may allow to drop parentheses.
+* However, precedence rules for operators may mitigate the need for parentheses.

 ___Further Reading:___